holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 * `num_cgroups`: The number of cgroups in the specific hierarchy using this controller
 * `enabled`: 1 == enabled, 0 == disabled

-If you run a container like the following:
+If you run a container as follows:

 {linenos=off, lang=bash}
     docker run -it --rm --name=cgroup-test ubuntu